 Complete All the Forms

-Unlike a personal tax return, a food truck tax return consists of several different forms.
+Unlike a personal tax return, a food truck tax return requires the submission of several different forms.
 One form lists profit and losses, while another calculates the self-employment taxes.
 Determine which forms you must complete through the IRS website.
 Completing each one and submitting them together makes it less likely that you’ll be audited.

 While business tax forms are not overly complicated, ensure that you use the proper form and research any questions you have.
 The Internal Revenue Service (IRS) website is relatively easy to navigate and provides answers to most questions.
 If you don’t feel comfortable filing your business taxes yourself, reach out to your accountant for help.